of Service to Asia's Gay & Lesbian Community!

 |

 Due to police harassment, saunas in KL are no longer able to carry condoms or display safer sex educational information.
-When a similar "social order campaign" in neighboring Thailand occured, HIV infection rates among gay men jumped to nearly 30% in a few years.
 Please bring your own safety supplies with you and share them with those you meet.
 And, most importantly, properly dispose of any used materials to prevent further harassment.

 BUKIT BINTANG / KL CITY CENTER